Skidmore in Paris

 - Enrollment in regular French university classes for students with advanced French

 - Housing with French families

 - Superior on-site support at the Skidmore Center

 Skidmore Programs in Paris

-Skidmore in Paris offers three different program tracks to students depending on their French language level and the semester they plan to study in Paris.
+Skidmore in Paris now offers two different program tracks to students depending on academic interests and the semester they plan to study in Paris.